jaraco/inflect/README.rst

 NAME
 ====

-inflect.py - Correctly generate plurals, singular nouns, ordinals, indefinite articles; convert numbers to words.
+inflect.py - Accurately generate plurals, singular nouns, ordinals, indefinite articles, and word-based representations of numbers.
+This functionality is limited to English.

 SYNOPSIS
 ========